Heartbreaker (Inna album): Promotion and singles

 On 20 January 2021, "Flashbacks" was serviced to Romanian radio stations as the lead single of Heartbreaker; the song was also aided by a music video released that month.
 Upon entering the Shazam chart in Russia, "Flashbacks" experienced commercial success on the radio ranking in the region, as well as in those of Romania, Bulgaria, Ukraine and the Commonwealth of Independent States, peaking at numbers one, four, seven, nine and two, respectively.
 After performing "Maza Jaja" live on Selly Show, the Artist Awards and Untold Festival in December 2020, Inna released a marginally remastered version of the song—titled "Maza"—as the album's second single on 11 June 2021 alongside a music video.
 Other renditions of "Maza" include French lines from Black M and the contribution of Thutmose, respectively.

 Track listing

-All tracks written by Elena Alexandra Apostoleanu (Inna) and Luisa Luca alongside their producers Alexandru Cotoi, Sebastian Barac, Marcel Botezan and David Ciente.
-Additionally, Nicole Ariana co-wrote "You and I" and "Thicky", while Andres Alcaraz provided co-writing on "Gucci Balenciaga".
+All tracks lyrics written by Elena Alexandra Apostoleanu (Inna) and Luisa Luca whereas musical composition was done by producers Alexandru Cotoi, Sebastian Barac, Marcel Botezan and David Ciente.
+Additionally, Nicole Ariana provided additional lyrics "You and I" and "Thicky", while Andrés Alcaraz provided additional lyrics on "Gucci Balenciaga".